DiAraz/42_school_projects/pipex/README.md

                 pid: the PID of the child process we should wait for.

                 options: A set of flags that control the behavior of the waitpid function.
 Common options include WNOHANG (return immediately if no child has terminated) and WUNTRACED (report stopped child processes).

+execve

+    Use to replace the current process image with a new one specified by the path to the executable file.
+This allows a process to execute a different program.

+    Include <unistd.h> library.

+    Prototype: int execve(const char *pathname, char *const argv[], char *const envp[]);

+                pathname: The path to the binary executable file to be executed.

+                argv: An array of strings representing the arguments passed to the new program.
+The first element (argv[0]) is conventionally the name of the program itself, and the last element must be NULL to terminate the argument list.

+                envp: An array of strings representing the environment variables to be set for the new program.
+Like argv, this array must also be terminated with a NULL pointer.